 A Customer Data Platform (CDP) focuses on collecting and managing customer data.
 It consolidates customer information from multiple touchpoints, thereby creating a unified customer profile.
 CDPs provide personalized marketing and customer experiences through real-time data access and analysis, specifically tailored to customer engagement and retention.

-Layers of a Modern Data Platforms
+Layers of a Modern Data Platform

 Modern data platforms are composed of various layers, each serving a distinct purpose to ensure efficient data management and usage.
 Understanding these layers is key if you hope to leverage the full potential of your data platform.
 Here are the key layers of a modern data platform.